 Essential Oils and DIY Bug Repellent:

 Some essential oils that work well for repelling bugs are citronella, clove, lemongrass, rosemary, tea tree, eucalyptus, cedar, catnip, lavender and peppermint.
-Find all these oils HERE where they’re affordable and organic.

 Studies have shown that lavender essential oil is effective at repelling mosquitoes.
 Plus, lavender is considered safe for topical use without diluting it.
 I never go far without lavender essential oil, especially in the summer!